Gathering Dreams

 10. Get money back every time you spend

-Rebates are a great way to either snag incredible sales or get cashback on your purchases.
+Rebates are a great way to snag incredible sales or get cash back on your purchases.

-Rakuten leads the way in this area by giving you up to 10% cashback on things you were going to buy anyway!
-Rakuten lets you start a shopping trip, and every time you find an item with a Rakuten link, purchase it through there.
+Rakuten leads the way in this area by giving you up to 10% cash back on things you were going to buy anyway!
+Rakuten lets you start a shopping trip, and every time you find an item with a Rakuten link, purchase it there.
 You’ll earn cashback.

-Other apps I LOVE are Swagbucks, MyPoints, and Paribus.
+Other apps I LOVE are Swagbucks, Pogo, and MyPoints.
 You’ll definitely find your favorite retailers listed in one of these apps!

 11. Make a meal plan